|Top route||Osaka Kansai Intl to Sapporo Chitose|

 On board Peach flights, cabin baggage should not exceed 50x40x25cm.
 If your hand luggage is bigger, the Peach assistance team will most likely ask you to pay extra for checked luggage.

-Peach offers direct flights to 20 cities in 5 different countries.
-Tokyo, Sapporo, and Osaka are the most popular cities covered by Peach.
+Peach offers direct flights to 20 cities in 6 different countries.
+Sapporo, Tokyo, and Okinawa are the most popular cities covered by Peach.

 Peach concentrates most of its flight operations in Osaka.